Satisfactory Academic Progress Policy

 Satisfactory Academic Progress Evaluation

 Satisfactory Academic Progress is evaluated at the conclusion of each academic semester after grades have been posted.
 All attempted and transfer hours are counted during this evaluation.
+(Transfer hours are only applicable to undergraduate degrees)

 - A warning is given to students for one semester who do not meet either one or both requirements I. and II. shown above.
 This is a warning status and students can receive financial aid during their next semester of attendance.
 Note: A warning is not given to students regarding maximum time frame, it is the student's responsibility to know how many hours they have attempted and where they stand.